softwaremills/complexvalidation/README.md

 ## Project Quality Summary

 This code is of alpha quality, basically.
 I'm pretty confident about all of the functions except `remote` (which doesn't have a comprehensive test suite yet), and it should work great for text boxes, selects, and check boxes.
-I'm pretty sure it doesn't work well for radio buttons, and I don't have a good story currently for handling multiselects.
+I have code in for radio buttons and multiselects, but it's not well-tested.

 There is a NuGet package which lists the version as 0.1.
 It does so as a warning.
 The package is primarily a convenience for me, the author, because I'm using this in a couple commercial projects of mine.
+But I'm working on getting a comprehensive series of test suites in.

 ## Introduction